garrettruss/Project-Three-Front/README.md

 ## App Design

+No user logged in:
+Table:
+Form:
 ## Getting Started

 * [view here](https://react-mountains-log.netlify.app) to see the app.
+* [view here] (https://github.com/garrettruss/Project-Three-Back) to see the backend.
 * [view here] (<https://trello.com/b/OdtgR4TS/project-3/>) to see trello board.

 ### Unsolved Issues

+* Implimenting mobile first design.

 ### Future Enhancements

+* Impliment react-router-dom for multiple pages.
+* Allow users to create new lists and fields for entry.
+* Allow users to upload images.
+* Allow users to share results on social media.